Nutrinza Limited Terms of Trade

 2.4 Freight costs additional

-(a) Plus, freight: Where the Sale Contract specifies that the Price is “Plus freight” the Buyer shall pay for all reasonable freight costs (including fuel consumption, road user charges and other transport taxes) incurred by the Seller, or charged to the Seller by its freight service providers, in relation to the freight of the Goods to the Delivery Location.
+a) Plus, freight: Where the Sales Contract specifies that the Price is “Plus freight” the Buyer shall pay for all reasonable freight costs (including fuel consumption, road user charges and other transport taxes) incurred by the Seller, or charged to the Seller by its freight service providers, in relation to the freight of the Goods to the Delivery Location.
 These additional costs will be added to the Price.

-(b) Including freight: Where the Sale Contract specifies that the Price is “Including freight” the Buyer remains liable for all additional costs incurred by the Seller as a result of any Fuel Adjustment Factor, Road User Charges, transport taxes and levies, and any other freight related costs, incurred by the Seller, or charged to the Seller by its freight service providers, in relation to the freight of the Goods to the Delivery Location.
+b) Including freight: Where the Sales Contract specifies that the Price is “Including freight” the Buyer remains liable for all additional costs incurred by the Seller as a result of any Fuel Adjustment Factor, Road User Charges, transport taxes and levies, and any other freight related costs, incurred by the Seller, or charged to the Seller by its freight service providers, in relation to the freight of the Goods to the Delivery Location.
 These additional costs will be added to the Price.

 3. Non-conformity of goods